ampatspell/ember-cli-zuglet/API.md

 ## callable(name) `→ FunctionsCallable`

-Creates a callable instance for name.
+Creates a callable instance for name which can be used to invoke `functions.https.onCall` callable Firebase Cloud Functions.

 ``` javascript
 // firebase/functions/index.js